viamrobotics/docs/docs/program/SDK-as-client.md

 Use the SDK of your preferred language to write code to control your robots.

-Viam currently offers SDKs for the following two languages:
+Viam currently offers SDKs for the following three languages:

 * [Python SDK](https://python.viam.dev/)
 * [Go SDK](https://pkg.go.dev/go.viam.com/rdk)